jithemji/Video-Content-Analysis/README.md

 ## Contribute

 Contributions are always welcome!
-Please read the [contribution guidelines](contributing.md) first.
+We are more than happy to collaborate!!!

 ## License